3 Ways to Celebrate Military Kids During Month of the Military Child

 "Purple Up!
-For Military Kids" will be celebrated across DoDEA on Friday, April 13th.
-This is a day for DoDEA Communities to wear purple to show support and thank military children for their strength and sacrifices.
+For Military Kids" will be celebrated across DoDEA during the week of April 8 - 13.
+This is the time for DoDEA Communities to wear purple to show support and thank military children for their strength and sacrifices.
 Purple symbolizes the combined colors of all branches of the military-Army green, Coast Guard blue, Air Force blue, Marine red, and Navy blue.

 Follow along or share a photo of your local celebrations on the DoDEA Facebook page.

 2) Celebrate What "Military Brat" Really Means

 New mom Janelle from Come Fly With Us reminds us that the term brat doesn't have to be derogatory.
 To her, the phrase military brat stands for Boldness, Responsibility, Adaptability, and Tolerance.